What’s Wrong with Venezuela?

 As Venezuela enjoyed unprecedented windfall revenues during the 2000’s oil boom, many are wondering how its fortunes have reversed so completely.

 The roots of Venezuela’s economic misfortunes are rooted in five factors: corruption and authoritarianism, the resource curse, the decline of Venezuela’s state oil company, state control over the economy, and drug gangs and violence.

 Unfortunately, these negative trends reinforce each other and lead to their further entrenchment in the fabric of Venezuelan society.
-Until these five interrelated factors are addressed, the situation in the Venezuela will continue to worsen.
+Until these five interrelated factors are addressed, the situation in Venezuela will continue to worsen.

 Corruption and Authoritarianism

 Corruption is on the rise in Venezuela.
 It is nearly impossible to discuss any of the other issues facing the country without considering the degree to which a small group of individuals has progressively come to control politics, the economy, and society.
-Corruption in Venezuela has manifested itself in many forms ranging from a rising level of elite capture of resources to increasingly authoritarian government.
+Corruption in Venezuela has manifested itself in many forms ranging from a rising level of elite capture of resources to an increasingly authoritarian government.

 In 2014, Transparency International ranked Venezuela as tied for the country with the eighth highest perception of corruption in the world and the worst in South America.

 Similarly, Freedom House, in a recent report, has assigned Venezuela low scores in freedom, civil liberties, and political rights, with a downward forecast for the future.